House mouse: Social behavior

 The social behavior of the house mouse is not rigidly fixed into species-specific patterns but is instead adaptable to the environmental conditions, such as the availability of food and space.
 This adaptability allows house mice to inhabit diverse areas ranging from sandy dunes to apartment buildings.

 House mice have two forms of social behaviour, the expression of which depends on the environmental context.
 House mice in buildings and other urbanized areas with close proximity to humans are known as commensal.
 Commensal mice populations often have an excessive food source resulting in high population densities and small home ranges.
 This causes a switch from territorial behaviour to a hierarchy of individuals.
-When populations have an excess of food, there is less female-female aggression, which usually occurs to gain access to food or to prevent infanticide.
-Male-male aggression occurs in commensal populations, mainly to defend female mates and protect a small territory.
-The high level of male-male aggression, with a low female-female aggression level is common in polygamous populations.
+When populations have an excess of food, there is less aggression between females, which usually occurs to gain access to food or to prevent infanticide.
+Aggression between males occurs in commensal populations, mainly to defend female mates and protect a small territory.
+The high level of male-to-male aggression, with a low female-to-female aggression level is common in polygamous populations.
 The social unit of commensal house mouse populations generally consists of one male and two or more females, usually related.
 These groups breed cooperatively, with the females communally nursing.
 This cooperative breeding and rearing by related females helps increase reproductive success.
-When no related females are present, breeding groups can form from non-related females.
+When there are no related females breeding groups can form from non-related females.

 In open areas such as shrubs and fields, the house mouse population is known as noncommensal.
 These populations are often limited by water or food supply and have large territories.
 Female-female aggression in the noncommensal house mouse populations is much higher, reaching a level generally attributed to free-ranging species.
 Male aggression is also higher in noncommensal populations.
 In commensal populations, males come into contact with other males quite frequently due to high population densities and aggression must be mediated or the risk of injury becomes too great.

 Both commensal and noncommensal house mouse males aggressively defend their territory and act to exclude all intruders.
 Males mark their territory by scent marking with urine.
 In marked territories, intruders showed significantly lower aggression than the territory residents.
-House mice show a male-biased dispersal; males generally leave their birth sites and migrate to form new territories whereas females generally stay and are opportunistic breeders rather than seasonal.
+House mice show a male-biased dispersal; males generally leave their birth sites and migrate to form new territories whereas females generally stay and are opportunistic rather than seasonal breeders.